The below information pertains to the 2024-25 University of Florida College of Dentistry (UFCD) Need-Based Scholarships

 Parent Financial Information Questions

 Yes.
 Exceptions may be made on a case-by-case basis for students with special circumstances that prevent the inclusion of parent information.
 You must document such special circumstances on the scholarship application if you wish to be considered for an exception.
 Submission of a special circumstances statement does not guarantee that an exception will be granted.

 Please note: If your parents reside in a foreign country and/or do not file taxes, those circumstances alone do not exempt you from the parental information requirement.
 See below for tips to help you input parent information for residents of foreign countries and non-filers.

-- If I am not receiving financial assistance from my parents, why do I need to provide parent financial information on my FAFSA?
+- If I am not receiving financial assistance from my parents, why do I need to provide parent financial information?

 Scholarship funding is limited.
 Since all dental students are considered to be independent by FAFSA and the majority of dental students demonstrate some level of financial need, parental information helps to differentiate levels of need among students.